dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ---
 layout: post
-title: "Java Acronyms—How Js Interact to Compose the Platform"
+title: "Java Acronyms—How They Interact to Compose the Platform"
 description: "This article provides an explanation of the most important Java acronyms and how they interact to compose one of the most used platforms in the world."
 date: 2017-02-10 12:14
 category: Technical Guide, Java